allenai/rslearn/docs/examples/ProgrammaticWindows.md

 series using rslearn.

 Update the dataset configuration file with a new layer.
-We will call it "sentinel2_ts", and it downloads up to four Sentinel-2 L2A mosaics from Microsoft Planetary Computer, creating the mosaics starting with the least cloudy Sentinel-2 scenes.
+We will call it "sentinel2_ts", and it downloads up to four Sentinel-2 L2A mosaics from Microsoft Planetary Computer. rslearn will create the mosaics by stitching together individual Sentinel-2 scenes until together they cover the window bounds, and the `sort_by` option ensures that rslearn will add scenes starting with the least cloudy ones.
+Only scenes captured within the time range of our windows (which we specified as January to December 2018 when converting the dataset) will be used.

 ```json
 {